iamlacerda/roll_and_pitch_estimation/README.md

 Once the application ends, a table naming Roll_and_Pitch_Estimations.txt is expected into the Project folder.

-It will have the time stamps, alongside with the angles for Pitch and Roll estimated for all the marks.
+It will have the time stamps, alongside with the estimated angles for Pitch and Roll for all marks.

 ## Known Bugs
 It will not overwrite the table generated.
 For a new visualization it is necessary to delete the Roll_and_Pitch_Estimations.txt archive in Project folder, and run the application again.

 ## License